 MPI_File_write_at_all().
-Also, all MPI tasks in the given MPI communicator must participate in the collective call, even if they are not performing any I/O operations.
+Also, all MPI tasks in the given MPI communicator must participate in the collective call, even if they are not performing any I/O themselves.
 The MPI-I/O library has a heuristic to determine whether to enable collective buffering, the primary optimization used in collective mode.

 romio_ds_write controls data sieving for writes, an older collective mode optimization that is no longer used and can interfere with collective buffering.
 The options for these hints are enabled, disabled, or automatic (the default value, which uses the built-in heuristic).

-cb_nodes hint, although the MPI-I/O library will automatically set this to the stripe count of your file.
+cb_nodes hint, although the MPI-I/O library will default to automatically setting this to the stripe count of your file.

-When set to 1, the
+When set to a value of 1, the

 MPICH_MPIIO_HINTS_DISPLAY variable causes your program to dump a summary of the current MPI-I/O hints to stderr each time a file is opened.
 This is useful for debugging and as a sanity check against spelling errors in your hints.